SQream/sqream_docs/guides/operations/installing_sqream_with_binary.rst

        $ cp license.enc /etc/sqream/

-If you have an HDFS environment, see Configuring an HDFS Environment for the User sqream :ref:`.. _hdfs_yaniv.rst:`.
+If you have an HDFS environment, see :ref:`Configuring an HDFS Environment for the User sqream <hdfs>`.

 Upgrading SQream Version
 -------------------------